tedsecretsource/identify-headings/README.md

 # Changelog #

-1.0.6 - This readme file was being removed prior to deployment.
+1.0.8 - Fussing with this README (and adding a link to an explanatory video) 1.0.6 - This readme file was being removed prior to deployment.
 Fixed 1.0.5 - Removed some deployment automation folders from the release 1.0.4 - Updated this readme and fixed some deployment automation issues